KrailOrg/krail/docs/tutorial08.md

 #Pattern sources

-So far we have only used the class-based method for defining I18N patterns.
-You can also use the traditional properties files, although using ```String``` keys can lead to mistakes.
-You can also use a database source (which could actually be a REST service, as it uses a pluggable DAO).
+So far we have used the class-based method for defining I18N patterns.
+Krail originally supported the traditional properties files, but that has now been withdrawn as we saw no benefit to using it.

+You can, however, use any source which identified by an annotation - a database, REST service or any other service which can provide patterns via a pluggable DAO.
+Krail provides an in-memory map as a source, annotated with **@InMemory**.
+Being in memory, it is not very useful except for testing - later you will see a [JPA implementation](tutorial09.md))

 ##Selecting pattern sources

 Let's add a database source (which for now will actually be an in-memory map, until we [add persistence](tutorial09.md))

-- in ```TutorialI18NModule```, define two pattern sources - class and database (previously we were using the default - class only).
+- in ```TutorialI18NModule```, define two pattern sources - class and in-memory (previously we were using the default - class only).
 The order they are declared is significant, as that is also the order they queried.
 ```
 @Override
 protected void define() {
     defaultLocale(Locale.UK);
     supportedLocales(Locale.GERMANY);
-    bundleSource("in-memory store", DatabaseBundleReader.class);
-    bundleSource("class", ClassBundleReader.class);
+    source(InMemory.class);
+    source(ClassPatternSource.class);

 }
 ```
-- The ```DefaultBindingManager.addPersistenceModules()``` defines a default, in-memory "database" PatternDao implementation - no changes are therefore needed to ```BindingManager```
+- The ```DefaultBindingManager.addPersistenceModules()``` defines a default, in-memory store with a PatternDao implementation - no changes are therefore needed to ```BindingManager``` to include this.

 If you were to run the application now, nothing will have changed.
 We have set the order of bundle sources so that "in-memory store" is queried first - of course nothing will be found as it is empty - and the "class", which will return the same as before.

-To prove this works, we need to put a value in to the database:
+To prove this works, we need to put a value in to the in-memory store:

 - in 'MyNews' add ```PatternSource``` and a provider for ```PatternDao```.
-Note the **@CoreDao** annotation on ```PatternDao``` - the annotation allows multiple persistence sources to be used, but generally you will use **@CoreDao**, as that is the primary source.
+Note the **@InMemory** annotation on ```PatternDao```.

+We do not generally need to access the ```PatternDao``` directly, except putting values into store - the Krail core takes care of reading patterns from the sources you have defined in the ```I18NModule```
 ```
 @Inject
-public MyNews(Option option, OptionPopup optionPopup, SubjectProvider subjectProvider, UserNotifier userNotifier, Translate translate,@CoreDao Provider<PatternDao>
+public MyNews(Option option, OptionPopup optionPopup, SubjectProvider subjectProvider, UserNotifier userNotifier, Translate translate,@InMemory Provider<PatternDao>
         patternDaoProvider, PatternSource patternSource) {
     this.option = option;
     this.optionPopup = optionPopup;